What is E-Ttl in Photography?

 Continuous monitoring: During the main exposure, the camera’s E-TTL system continuously monitors the flash output and adjusts it if necessary.
 This dynamic monitoring ensures that the flash exposure remains accurate, even if there are changes in subject distance or ambient lighting conditions.

-E-Ttl vs TTL
+E-TTl vs TTL

 E-TTL (Evaluative Through-The-Lens) and TTL (Through-The-Lens) are both technologies used in flash photography, but they differ in terms of their application and compatibility with specific camera brands.